I've done a lot of the Occupy Wall Street movement, a lot of 2012 talk, a lot of this, a lot of that.

 I think it's something over which you can have a theological debate.

-Overarching we could have one.
+We could have one.

 No, indeed so.

-But rather than do that, my overall point was let's let that exist in some theology classroom.
+But rather than do that, my overall point was, let's let that exist in some theology classroom.

-And overall, in the general American discourse, let's avoid referring to Mormonism as a cult, because generally speaking, it is a term that is used in an insulting connotation.
+And overall, in the general American discourse, let's avoid referring to Mormonism as a cult because generally speaking, it is a term that is used in an insulting connotation.

-Good then go.
+Go then go.

 Of course they are.

-That's that's beyond doubt.
+That's beyond doubt.

-That nobody nobody differs that.
+Nobody differs that.

-Okay, no next next point.
+Okay, next point.

 Go ahead.

-And if somebody believes in Jesus and they profess their faith and and they believe that they are, then it's not up to somebody else to say whether or not they are or not.
+And if somebody believes in Jesus and they profess their faith and they believe that they are, then it's not up to somebody else to say whether or not they are or not.

-But Donna, that is that is very screwed up.
+But Donna, that is very screwed up.

 Hang on to it.